frandieguez/frandieguez.com/content/blog/posts/2019-04-15-dokku-create-your-own-paas/index.md

   - PaaS
   - DIY
 ---
-If you have been playing for some time with [heroku](https://www.heroku.com) or even [now.sh](https://zeit.co/now) for some time you will be on my boat about how easy is to deploy application on those services. **What if I tell you that you can have your own PaaS using [dokku](https://github.com/dokku/dokku) ? 😍** In this post I will explain how to deploy a node.js application within a docker container on your own Dokku service using a cheap Digital Ocean droplet.
+If you have been playing for some time with [heroku](https://www.heroku.com) or even [now.sh](https://zeit.co/now) you will be on my boat about how easy is to deploy applications on those services. **What if I tell you that you can have your own PaaS using [dokku](https://github.com/dokku/dokku) ? 😍** In this post I will explain how to deploy a node.js application within a docker container on your own Dokku service using a cheap Digital Ocean droplet.

 <div class="aligncenter">